 Before an acceptance can be granted and an I‑20 form issued, an international student must complete the following:

 Transfer of credit from an international school—Every effort is made by the admissions officer to evaluate the student’s academic qualifications to ensure the greatest possible advantage from the United States educational experience.
 A maximum of six credits per year may be granted for secondary school work completed prior to entering the United States.
-Credits accepted are at the descretion of Andrews Academy.
+Credits accepted are at the discretion of Andrews Academy.

 Tuition Assistance—No financial aid or scholarships are available to students on an F-1 visa.
 Provisional Assistance is granted to qualified students whose parents are attending Andrews University.